kinecosystem/kin-core-docs/docs/kin-faucet.md

 - Amount parameter missing
 - Account parameter missing
 - Invalid amount
-- Unexcpected error: exception message
+- Unexpected error: exception message

 ### Health Check

 Checks the status of the service.
-I most cases the returned HTTP status code is enough.
+In most cases the returned HTTP status code is enough.
 Nevertheless, the services replies with verbose information.

 ```